 Lindenstraße 9–14, 10969 Berlin

-The Malka Germania video installation was created as a special commission and made possible by the Friends of the Jewish Museum Berlin.
+The video installation Malka Germania is a specially commissioned work and was made possible by the Friends of the Jewish Museum Berlin and the Mondriaan Fund.

 Share, Newsletter, Feedback